-You've probably seen flexible air ducts (aka flex duct) in your attic or crawlspace.
+You’ve probably seen flexible air ducts (aka flex ducts) in your attic or crawlspace.
 They look like this:

 Yep, flex duct is that weird foil piping that looks like it was made for NASA or something.
-It's really just a tube that air moves through.
-Or, as is the case in many homes, struggles to move through.
+It’s just a tube that air moves through.
+Or as is the case in many homes, struggles to move through.

 The result is poor airflow and ineffective HVAC systems.

-We actually like flex duct.
+We like flex duct.
 But you have to install it properly.

 In addition to being overused, it’s frequently installed sloppily.
 Over time, it sags or gets bent and inhibits precious airflow through your system.

-1. Remember: A good duct system will almost never be all flex.
+- Remember: A good duct system will rarely be all flex.

 This is key.
-We're about to cover where and how you can deploy flex duct, but you've got to keep in mind that a good duct system will not only use flex duct.
+We’re about to cover where and how you can deploy flex ducts, but you’ve got to keep in mind that a good duct system will not only use flex ducts.

 You’re going to have to install hard pipe material as well.
 Hard pipe, of course, will not kink or sag.
 It’s also way less susceptible to damage.
 Something could fall on your flex ducts and dislodge or tear them.
 Hard pipe?
 Not so much.

-You don't get to install flex duct if you haven't performed a Manual J load calculation, a Manual D for duct design, and Manual T for determining the register and grille sizes.
-After going through these exercises, then you can make a determination as to whether it's ok to use flex duct.
+You don’t get to install flex duct if you haven’t performed a Manual J load calculation, a Manual D for duct design, and Manual T for determining the register and grille sizes.
+After going through these exercises, then you can decide whether it’s ok to use a flex duct.

 Yes, the duct can still sag on a straight run.
 But it won’t sag if your contractor supports it properly.

-Anything duct sections that aren't straight?
+Anything any duct sections that aren’t straight?
 Use hard pipe!
-This includes bends, elbows, and anything that's coming right off the plenum.
-Bent flex duct will not allow air to flow properly, but hard pipe duct will.
+This includes bends, elbows, and anything that’s coming right off the plenum.
+A bent flex duct will not allow air to flow properly, but a hard pipe duct will.

-The only time it might be ok to use flex duct for a bend is on a very long one with a big radius.
-But even then, hard pipe is probably better.
+The only time it might be ok to use a flex duct for a bend is on a very long one with a big radius.
+But even then, the hard pipe is probably better.

-If your contractor uses flex duct for straight runs, it's critical for them to pull it tight when they install it.
+If your contractor uses a flex duct for straight runs, they must pull it tight when they install it.
 Otherwise, the inside of the duct will be kind of bumpy and compressed.
-Air won't flow through it properly, and it will be more subject to sagging over time.
+Air won’t flow through it properly, and it will be more subject to sagging over time.

-After installing any ductwork, flex or otherwise, it's important to check the static pressure and air flow through the system.
-Your HVAC contractor has equipment to perform these measurements.
-If your system isn't moving the right amount of air (which it should be because it was properly sized and designed, remember?), the contractor will need to go back and make adjustments until it's right.
+After installing any ductwork, flex or otherwise, it’s important to check the static pressure and airflow through the system.
+Your HVAC contractor has the equipment to perform these measurements.
+If your system isn’t moving the right amount of air (which it should be because it was properly sized and designed, remember?), the contractor will need to go back and make adjustments until it’s right.

 Flex duct, in particular, also needs really good quality control.
 It’s just so easy to bend or crush it!
 That’s why we’re big believers in rigorous focus and precision during a flex duct installation as well as a post-installation audit, preferably from a senior team member.

-It's ok to be a flex duct user.
-Just use in moderation.
+It’s ok to be a flex duct user.
+Just use it in moderation.

 But using it because it’s easy to install?
 Or using it for bends?
 That’s just irresponsible.